brendano257/DataSelector/README.md

 The example can be run in a liveserver, like those available in JetBrains IDEs (PyCharm, WebStorm, etc) or Microsoft VS Code.
 Simply open the template.html file with your preferred editor's liveserver.
+This _does_ work in free, community versions of PyCharm and WebStorm.

 #### Using your own data
 Using your own data should be as easy as creating your own JSON data files with